-• This is the last step of the administrative appeals process.
+• This is the last step of the appeals process.

-Section 9.2 Levels of Appeal 3, 4, and 5 for Part D Drug Appeals
+Section 9.2 Appeal Levels 3, 4 and 5 for Part D Drug Requests

 This section may be appropriate for you if you have made a Level 1 Appeal and a Level 2 Appeal, and both of your appeals have been turned down.